Customize Claude Code with CLAUDE.md for Enhanced Context (2026 Guide)

 How do I get started quickly?

-How does this work with enterprise knowledge?
+How does this integrate with enterprise knowledge?

-Get practical advice delivered to your inbox
+Receive practical advice directly in your inbox

-By subscribing you consent to Generation Digital storing and processing your details in line with our privacy policy.
-You can read the full policy at gend.co/privacy.
+By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
+You can review the full policy at gend.co/privacy.

 Miro Solutions Partner